cytopia/lsl/README.md

 * `label.lbl`: Text file defines the labels and their colors
 * `store.lbl`: Text file which holds the relation between files and labels

+Bash completion
+* `lbl`:  Bash/ZSH completion for the Label manager

 If you don't have python installed, use the bash wrapper.
 However the bash version is notably slower (>10x) when showing folders with lots of files.
 So I recommend you stick to the python version.